guardianproject/NetCipher/README.md

 Android Library Project for Multi-Layer Network Connections (Better TLS/SSL and Tor)

+The ONION refers to not only Onion Routing used by Tor, but also the concept of multiple layers of security this library provides.

+You can use this library without using Tor, but obviously we think using strong TLS/SSL connections over Tor is just about the best thing in the world.

 # StrongTrustManager

 We have implemented a TrustManager for SSL Certificate verification that we believe is better than the default one provided by Android.
 For app developers, it provides for a consistent implementation of TLS/SSL verification and trust across various versions and devices.